wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/faq/refunding-lightspeed.md

 To allow automatic refunds you first have to enable this setting.
 Login to [lightspeed.multisafepay.com](https://lightspeed.multisafepay.com/settings), scroll down to "Enable Refunds" or click "Enable refunds" in the sidebar and here you can enable automatic refunds.

-Automatic refunds will now happen when a credit memo is created or an order is cancelled from the Lightspeed backend.
-If the automatic refund proceeds succesfully, the credit memo will show a green dot.
+~~Automatic refunds will now happen when a credit memo is created or an order is cancelled from the Lightspeed backend.
+If the automatic refund proceeds succesfully, the credit memo will show a green dot. ~~
+Partial refunds are temporary unavailable.
+A full refund will however be created when an order is cancelled.

 Automatic refunds only work when the setting is activated and when the transaction is know by MultiSafepay.